Giles Bolton, Chair

 Paul has an MA in Biological Sciences from the University of Oxford and an Advanced Post-Graduate Diploma in Environmental Decision Making from the Open University.
 Prior to joining mySociety Paul worked in the commercial sector for 15 years in a range of marketing and management roles, most recently with BT Group PLC.

-Prior to working for ONE, Eloise worked for 7 years in the European Parliament as a political adviser on development and relations with Africa, Caribbean and Pacific countries.
+Eloise worked for 7 years in the European Parliament as a political adviser on development and relations with Africa, Caribbean and Pacific countries.
 In that time she prepared and participated in missions to Sudan (Darfur), Chad, Mauritania, Indonesia (Aceh post-tsunami), Mali, Kenya, Congo-Brazzaville and Ethiopia.
 She also worked as a short-term election observer in Liberia in 2005.

 Thanks to our former Board members, including: